uditha-atukorala/iroha/docs/source/getting_started/index.rst

   save some time and bandwidth.
 If you want to get a full commit history, you can omit this option.

+We should adjust Iroha config to match Postgres host it will connect to.
+Edit ``host`` parameter of ``config.sample`` file in ``./iroha/example`` directory.
+Set it to ``some-postgres``.

+..
+Attention:: In the usual situation, you need to provide a config file, generate genesis block and keypair.
+However, as a part of this guide, we provide an example configuration for you.
+Please do not use these settings in a production.

 Starting Iroha Container
 ^^^^^^^^^^^^^^^^^^^^^^^^
 We are ready to launch our Iroha container.
 Let's do it with the following